-Hospital - A medical Facility primarily and continuously engaged in providing and operating for the medical care and treatment of sick or injured persons on an Inpatient basis for which a charge is made.
+Hospital - A medical Facility primarily and continuously engaged in providing and operating for the medical care and treatment of sick or injured persons on which a charge is made.
 GlobalHealth contracts with Hospitals licensed by the State of Oklahoma.
-Each Contracting Medical Group designates a Hospital for delivery of Hospital Services to Members.

 Hospitalization - Care in a Hospital that requires admission as an Inpatient and usually requires an overnight stay.